-Four exceedances of ammonia nitrogen, six exceedances of nitrate nitrogen, one exceedance of nitrite nitrogen, six exceedances of total inorganic nitrogen and four exceedances of chlorophyll a were recorded at downstream of fresh water inland marsh.
-As the concentrations of ammonia nitrogen, nitrate nitrogen and total inorganic nitrogen were gradually decreased than previous reporting month when there was no direct discharge of wastewater from the sewage treatment plant to fresh water inland marsh since early May 2007.
-Main reason is due to the continuous discharge of poor wastewater quality from temporary sewage treatment plant at the contractor's site office.
+Five exceedances of ammonia nitrogen, six exceedances of nitrate nitrogen, one exceedance of nitrite nitrogen, six exceedances of total inorganic nitrogen and four exceedances of chlorophyll a were recorded at downstream of fresh water inland marsh.
+Ammonia nitrogen concentrations were higher than previous reporting month and maintained in high levels.
+Major reason could be due to continuous leakage of sewage effluent from the connection pipeline between the sewage treatment plant and temporary storage tank.
+It coincided with the extreme low sewage effluent was collected at the temporary storage tank in three weeks time within the reporting month (approximate 0.7m3).
+In addition, the discharge water quality from the treatment plant might not fully comply with the discharge licence.
 All exceedances were considered project-related.

-As the upstream monitoring locations at Streams B & C (F\UB and F\UC) are located within the construction work area since September 2006, they represent and become impact monitoring stations instead of control stations.
+As the upstream monitoring locations at Streams B & C (F_UB and F_UC) are located within the construction work area since September 2006, they represent and become impact monitoring stations instead of control stations.